GoogleCloudPlatform/gke-poc-toolkit-demos/gke-fleets-with-config-sync-and-argo-rollouts/README.md

 ```

 ## Promoting Application Clusters to the Fleet
 Now that we have the multi cluster controller cluster setup, we need to create and promote a GKE cluster to the Fleet that will run applications.
-Since the multi cluster networking configs have been hydrating, adding a cluster with the env=prod label on the argocd cluster secret will ensure the new cluster syncs all the baseline tooling it needs, including ASM Gateways.
+Since the multi cluster networking configs have been hydrating, adding a cluster with the environment=prod label in the ConfiSync cluster obect will ensure the new cluster syncs all the baseline tooling it needs, including ASM Gateways.
 We have also labeled this first cluster as a wave one cluster.
 The wave will be leveraged once apps start getting added.

 1. **Run the application cluster add script**
 ```bash
 ./scripts/fleet_cluster_add.sh -p ${GKE_PROJECT_ID} -n gke-ap-west01 -l us-west1 -c "172.16.10.0/28" -t "autopilot" -w one
 ```

-2. **Browse to the Argocd UI and you will see that the configs in subfolders in the app-clusters-config folder are installing.
+2. **Browse to the ConfigSync UI and you will see that the configs in subfolders in the app-clusters-config folder are installing.
 This state is all driven by the app clusters tooling application set which targets clusters labeled as prod.**

 ## Creating a new app from the app template
 One application cluster is ready to serve apps.
-Now all we need to do is create configs for a new app and push them up to the Argocd sync repo and all the prep we have done will simply allow this app to start serving traffic through the ASM gateway.
+Now all we need to do is create configs for a new app and push them up to the ConfigSync sync repo and all the prep we have done will simply allow this app to start serving traffic through the ASM gateway.

 1. **Run the team_app_add script**
 ```bash
 ./scripts/team_app_add.sh -a whereami -i "gcr.io/google-samples/whereami:v1.2.6" -p ${GKE_PROJECT_ID} -t team-2 -h "whereami.endpoints.${GKE_PROJECT_ID}.cloud.goog"
 ```

-2. **Take a peek at the Argocd UI, filter by the team-2 project for easier location of applications, and you will see that the whereami app is starting to rollout to all application servers labeled as wave-one (there is only one at this point).**
+2. **Take a peek at the GKE workloads UI, filter by the whereami app namespaces for easier location of applications, and you will see that the whereami app is starting to rollout to all application servers labeled as wave-one (there is only one at this point).**

 3. **Once the whereami pods have started navigate to it's endpoint and you will see that you are routed to a pod living in the us-west region.
 You can also curl the endpoint to the same effect.**
 ```bash